-Intermediate gold producer New Gold Inc. is leading activity in the Rainy River Greenstone Belt with the development of its Rainy River Au-Ag Mne, where they are targeting commercial production in November 2017.
+Intermediate gold producer New Gold Inc. is leading activity in the Rainy River Greenstone Belt with the development of its Rainy River Au-Ag Mne, where commercial production commenced in October 2017.
 According to New Gold’s website

 , their new mine contains proven and probable reserves of 3.8 million ounces of gold and 9.4 million ounces of silver as well as measured and indicated resources of 2.6 million ounces of gold and 10.0 million ounces of silver.
 New Gold also continues to focus on the discovery of additional gold resources with the potential to enhance and extend the commercial life of the project.

-Overview of the GoldON’s new Rainy Gold Project claim blocks:
+Overview of GoldON’s Rainy Gold Project claim blocks:

 The Burditt Lake claim block adjoins New Gold’s claims and lies 12 kilometers (km) to the northeast and along strike of the New Gold Rainy River Au-Ag mine area.
 The claims also cover a 7.5 km section of the Helena-Pipestone Fault which is host to Manitou Gold’s Kenwest Property and First Mining Finance’s Cameron Gold Project.